The yachting°com Sailing Guide to Spain

 The island of Ibiza is the centre of entertainment and nightlife, ideal for young people.
 Boat rental can be considered a relatively cheap form of accommodation when compared to Ibiza hotels.

 You can sail out of Fuerteventura, Lanzarote, Gran Canaria or Tenerife.
-The most interesting cruise is the route from Gran Canaria or Tenerife to the islands of Gomera, Hierro and La Palma.
+The most interesting voyage is the route from Gran Canaria or Tenerife to the islands of Gomera, Hierro and La Palma.
 Islands off the beaten track, islands with wild and beautiful ocean-whipped terrain.
 It's an irresistible yachting challenge.

 The Spanish coast of the Mediterranean Sea

-The Spanish coast of the Mediterranean also offers plenty of interesting places to visit, they simply can't compete with the Balearic or Canary Islands.
+The Spanish coast of the Mediterranean also offers plenty of interesting places to visit, but they simply can't compete with the Balearic or Canary Islands.

 The coast of Catalonia from Barcelona in the north to France, called the Costa Brava (Wild Coast), is full of beaches and hotel resorts, but it's not such an attractive yachting prospect.
 However, renting a boat in Barcelona will offer you a unique opportunity to discover a city full of modern architecture, monuments and bustling street life with street music and renowned tapas bars.
 You can sail along the Catalan coast, enjoy the sun and relax on board a sailboat with family or friends.
 Thanks to its location, Barcelona is also a good starting point for a boat trip to the Balearic Islands.